 In addition to being the recipient of 2008 S&R Washington Award Grant Prize from the S&R Foundation, Nakano has also received composition awards, grants and fellowships from the Massachusetts Cultural Council (2), the Asian Cultural Council (3), Japan Society of Boston, the Agency for Cultural Affairs in Japan, the National Gugak Center in Korea, the Ministry of Foreign Affairs and the National Science Council in Taiwan, Tanglewood Music Center, Meet the Composers (2), ASCAP (19), American Music Center (4), University of California at San Diego, California State University at San Bernardino (4), New England Conservatory of Music, New School University, Composers Conference at Wellesley College, Ernest Bloch Music Festival, as well as fellowships for residency from Rockefeller Foundation's Bellagio Center, MacDowell Colony (3), Yaddo (3), Millay Colony for the Arts (3), Djerassi Resident Artists Program (2), Ucross Foundation, Ragdale Foundation, Brush Creek Foundation for the Arts (2), Virginia Center for the Creative Arts (2), Kimmel Harding Nelson Center for the Arts (2), and Atlantic Center for the Arts (2).

-Nakano has guest lectured at the University of California at Berkeley, the University of California at San Diego, the University of California at Davis, the University of Texas at Austin, Rutgers University (the State University of New Jersey), Rice University, Claremont Colleges, California State University at San Bernardino, Chapman University, Creighton University, Sheridan College, the University of Western Sydney, Japan Advanced Institute of Science and Technology, Seoul National University, Korean National University of the Arts, Ehwa Womans University, Sangmyung University, Pai Chai University, Jeju National University, in South Korea, Shanghai Conservatory of Music in China, Taipei National University of the Arts, National Taiwan Normal University, National Taiwan University of Arts, Taipei Municipal University of Education (now the University of Taipei), National Chiao Tung University, National Taichung University of Education, Soochow University, Hong Kong Academy for Performing Arts, Hong Kong Institute of Education, Yong Siew Toh Conservatory of Music in Singapore, SEGi College in Malaysia, and Royal University of Fine Arts in Cambodia, as well as at Chulalongkorn, Mahidol, Rangsit, Silpakorn, and Payap Universities in Thailand.
+Nakano has guest lectured at the University of California at Berkeley, the University of California at San Diego, the University of California at Davis, the University of Texas at Austin, Rutgers University (the State University of New Jersey), Rice University, Claremont Colleges, California State University at San Bernardino, Chapman University, Creighton University, Sheridan College, the University of Western Sydney, Japan Advanced Institute of Science and Technology, Seoul National University, Korean National University of the Arts, Ehwa Womans University, Sangmyung University, Pai Chai University, Jeju National University in South Korea, Shanghai Conservatory of Music in China, Taipei National University of the Arts, National Taiwan Normal University, National Taiwan University of Arts, Taipei Municipal University of Education (now the University of Taipei), National Chiao Tung University, National Taichung University of Education, Soochow University, Hong Kong Academy for Performing Arts, Hong Kong Institute of Education, Yong Siew Toh Conservatory of Music in Singapore, SEGi College in Malaysia, and Royal University of Fine Arts in Cambodia, as well as at Chulalongkorn, Mahidol, Rangsit, Silpakorn, and Payap Universities in Thailand.